 How it happened:

-Charlotte Weinberg, Executive Director of Safe Ground, partnered with Anastasia Chamberlen, sociologist at the University of Warwick and David Kendall, professional librarian and freelance facilitator, to create the human library event.
+Safe Ground partnered with Anastasia Chamberlen, Prof of Sociologist at the University of Warwick and David Kendall, freelance facilitator, to create the human library event.
 The Tate Exchange space was used for the human library, which consisted of nine people with lived experience of the criminal justice system.
 Visitors came to the event and engaged in conversation with the human books in order to learn about their stories.